Using repeated sections

 Note: JungleDocs does not currently support multiple repeaters (matrix tables) on the same Excel sheet.

-Method 2: inserting a table
+Method 2: insert a table

 We could get the same result more easily by inserting a simple table.